Five Tips for Easy Fall Coffee Table Decorating

 #2 Arrangement: How do you arrange things on a coffee table?

-If I start struggling with arranging a vignette on my coffee table or trying to figure out some fall coffee table decorating ideas, I try to go back to the basics:
+If I start struggling with arranging a vignette on my coffee table or trying to figure out some fall coffee table decorating ideas, I try to go back to the basics for beautiful centerpieces.
+These are great for the centerpiece and focal point of any living room:

 1. Base